Python-GIS-book/site/source/part1/chapter-04/md/03-subplots.md

 autumn_temps = autumn["TEMP_C"]
 ```

-Let's have a look at the data from two different seasons to see whether the preceding step worked as expected.
+Let's have a look at the data from two different seasons to see whether the preceding step appears to have worked as expected.

 ```python
 ax1 = winter_temps.plot()